Mapagam

 let myLet = 'Second Declaration'; // SyntaxError: Identifier 'myLet' has already been declared

-- Constants in JavaScriptconst
+4. const - Constants in JavaScript

-is used to declare variables that are constant, meaning their values cannot be reassigned after they are initialized.
-Like let
+const is used to declare variables that are constant, meaning their values cannot be reassigned after they are initialized.
+Like let, const is also block-scoped.
+However, there is one key difference: once a variable is assigned a value with const, that value cannot be changed.

-is scoped to the nearest block.const
+• Block-scoped: Just like let, const is scoped to the nearest block.

 const myConst = 'Hello, World!';